MicrosoftDocs/customer-insights/ci-docs/data/data-sources.md

 - [Microsoft Dataverse](connect-dataverse.md)
 - [Azure Synapse Analytics (preview)](connect-synapse.md)

-If you can't use one of the attach connectors, copy data with one of the [Power Query connectors](connect-power-query.md).
+If you can't use one of the attached connectors, copy data with one of the [Power Query connectors](connect-power-query.md).
 Power Query provides a useful way to transform the data.

 ## Data profiling

 When data is ingested, Customer Insights – Data performs some basic data profiling such as the frequency of repeated values in a column.
 You can use profile data to understand your data and address issues.
-For example, if you are matching on the column FullName, data profile can help you detect that a default value of “Enter your name” appears on 10K rows.
+For example, if you're matching on the column FullName, data profile can help you detect that a default value of "Enter your name" appears on 10K rows.
 Matching on this value would cause 10K rows to match that shouldn’t.
-You can enable data profiling for additional columns when you add your Azure Data Lake, Delta tables, or Azure Synapse data sources.
+You can enable data profiling for more columns when you add your Azure Data Lake, Delta tables, or Azure Synapse data sources.

-After you have ingested the data, view the results of data profiling:
+After you ingest the data, view the results of data profiling:

 Go to **Data** > **Tables** and select a table.
 Select the **Summary** icon for a field, such as DateOfBirth.